roytang/blog/content/post/2005/02/and-now-for-something-different-music.md

 Oh, and one song that's been on LSS for me all day: "King of Pain" by Sting.
 Not sure why.

 <div>
-  There's a little black spot on the sun today<br /> That's my soul up there&#8230;
+  There's a little black spot on the sun today<br /> That's my soul up there...
 </div>

  [1]: http://www.partyben.com/downloads/